H6NTechnologies/H6NSDK/README.md

 ### Using proxied mode vs direct mode

-libh6n offers two modes, which interface with the underlying librariesówe call these modes **proxied mode** and **direct mode**.
+libh6n offers two modes, which interface with the underlying libraries‚Äîwe call these modes **proxied mode** and **direct mode**.
 Both modes feature their own advantages and disadvantages, so select the appropriate mode, depending on your specific usage needs.

 **Proxied mode**